Delaware Nursing Schools and Programs

 302-645-3251

 Margaret H Rollins School of Nursing at Beebe Medical Center is a Private not-for-profit institution with a campus in Lewes, Delaware.
 The institution is approved to offer nursing programs by the Delaware Board of Nursing.
 The Lewes, Delaware campus for Margaret H Rollins School of Nursing at Beebe Medical Center is located in a Town setting.
-Total enrollment for all degrees including nursing programs is 51. …
+Total enrollment for all degrees including nursing programs is 43.
+In-state tuition and fees were $9,000 for the most recent reporting period. …

 Nursing Programs: DIP